Christopher B. "Stubb" Stubblefield: Death and legacy

-Stubblefield suffered from heart issues for years, describing it as, "a tornado my my chest."
+Stubblefield suffered from heart issues for years, describing it as, "a tornado in my chest."
 He died of heart failure on May 27, 1995.
 In 2009, Stubblefield was inducted into the Austin Music Memorial.
 The new Lubbock restaurant location was closed shortly afterwards.
 A memorial to Stubblefield was realized in 1999 when a bronze statue by his friend Terry Allen was dedicated on the site of his first restaurant.
 Stubblefield is depicted holding a platter of barbecue in one hand with his other hand open welcoming patrons to his restaurant.
 Small plaques are set into what remains of the floor of the restaurant showing the locations of the kitchen, cash register, restrooms, etc. (Note that the plaque for the pit was mistakenly placed where the stove was.
 The actual location was on the east wall, allowing for a port for the smoke.)

+Stubb's on Red River Street and Waller Creek

-A year after his death, Stubb's restaurant reopened in a historic 19th century building at 801 Red River in Austin as a restaurant and live music venue.
-It has hosted musicians James Brown, Bob Dylan, Snoop Dogg, Foo Fighters, Loretta Lynn, Cold War Kids, Metallica, Willie Nelson, Merle Haggard, George Jones, Blondie, Devo, G. Love & Special Sauce, The Bright Light Social Hour, R.E.M., and Ween (Live at Stubb's) in '03, along with many others.
+A year after his death, Stubb's restaurant reopened in a historic 19th century building at 801 Red River in Austin, Texas as a restaurant and live music venue.
+The BBQ opened the adjoining outdoor live-music amphitheater Stubb's Waller Creek Amphitheater at the turn of the millennium.
+It is named for Waller Creek.

+Stubb's has hosted musicians James Brown, Bob Dylan, Snoop Dogg, Foo Fighters, Loretta Lynn, Cold War Kids, Metallica, Willie Nelson, Merle Haggard, George Jones, Blondie, Devo, G. Love & Special Sauce, The Bright Light Social Hour, R.E.M., Yeat, and Ween (Live at Stubb's) in '03, along with many others.
 It hosted Austin's Spoon (band) in '03 as part of SXSW, San Antonio's Butthole Surfers in '08, and Houston's Blue October (Live at Stubb's) in '07.
 Reggae singer Matisyahu did the album Live at Stubb's in '05.